powder96/ChickenASM-PHP/Readme.md

  * `push N` - Pushes (N - 10) onto the stack.

 ## Testing
-To build all example ChickenASM programs (*.cha), run the build.php script.
+To build all example ChickenASM programs (*.cha), run the compile.php script.
+To decompile all example Chicken programs (*.chn), run the decompile.php script.
 To test the Chicken interpreter, run the index.php script.

 ## Requirements
 * PHP 5.3